Zero-Inflated Autoregressive Conditional Duration Model for Discrete Trade Durations with Excessive Zeros: Conclusion

 \section{Conclusion}

-We analyze trade durations with split transactions manifesting themselves as zero duration values.
-We approach this problem within a discrete framework.
-To capture excessive zero values and autocorrelation structure in durations, we propose a model based on the zero-inflated negative binomial distribution with GAS specification for the time-varying location parameter.
-We label this model the \emph{zero-inflated autoregressive conditional duration model} or ZIACD model for short.
-The paper has three main contributions. \begin{enumerate} \item We extend the theory of GAS models for the zero-inflated negative binomial distribution.
+We analyze trade durations with split transactions manifesting themselves as zero and close-to-zero values.
+We round down durations to hundredths of a second and approach this problem within a discrete framework.
+To capture excessive zero values and autocorrelation structure in durations, we propose a model based on the zero-inflated negative binomial distribution with score dynamics for the time-varying parameters.
+We label this model the zero-inflated autoregressive conditional duration model or ZIACD model for short.
+The paper has three main contributions. \begin{enumerate} \item We extend the theory of GAS models for the zero-inflated negative binomial distribution with time-varying scale parameter.
 Specifically, we establish the invertibility of the score filter.
-We also derive sufficient conditions for the consistency and asymptotic normality of the maximum likelihood of the model parameters. \item We argue that zero or close-to-zero durations should not be removed from the data as they contain important information and their removal distorts the estimated distribution.
-This is because only part of them is actually caused by split transactions while the rest is due to execution of independent transactions at similar times.
-In an empirical analysis of DJIA stocks, we find that on average 63\% of zero durations are caused by split transactions. \item We compare the proposed discrete approach with the commonly used continuous approach.
-In a simulation study, we find that when duration values are recorded with low precision, the continuous approach results in a significant bias of estimates and the discrete approach should be used.
-In an empirical study, we find that even when the duration values are virtually continuous, the proposed discrete model estimated from rounded durations outperforms traditional continuous models based on unrounded data due to its correct treatment of zero values. \end{enumerate} Our proposed model can be utilized in a joint modeling of prices and durations.
-It also allows to study the trading process from the market microstructure perspective.
+We also derive sufficient conditions for the consistency and asymptotic normality of the maximum likelihood of the model parameters. \item We argue that zero durations should not be removed from the data as they can correspond not only to split transactions but to unrelated transactions as well.
+Even more, split transactions can generate not only zero values but positive values as well.
+In the empirical study, the proposed model identifies that split transactions form between 92 and 98 percent of durations smaller than 0.01 seconds.
+Furthermore, between 53 and 75 percent of all durations correspond to split transactions. \item We compare the proposed discrete approach with the commonly used continuous approach.
+We find that even when durations are recorded with high precision suitable for continuous modeling, the proposed discrete model estimated from rounded durations outperforms traditional continuous models based on unrounded data due to its correct treatment of zero and close-to-zero values. \end{enumerate} Our proposed model can be utilized in joint modeling of prices and durations.
+It also allows studying the trading process from the market microstructure perspective.
+Future research should focus on more complex mixture models, whether in discrete or continuous frameworks, that do not require any transformation of data.
+However, it should be noted, that these complex models might lose the benefits of our ZIACD model such as simple implementability in practice and verifiability of sufficient conditions for asymptotic properties of the estimator.